Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRC §6038A(d); penalty multiplied per form per year.
 Verified June 2026.

 These figures assume one Form 5472 per year and ignore the separate record-keeping penalty and the post-notice continuation penalty, both covered below.
 In other words, the table above is the floor, not the ceiling.
-The /penalty-calculator/ tool lets you enter your own number of unfiled years and see the exposure instantly.
+The penalty calculator lets you enter your own number of unfiled years and see the exposure instantly.

 No. There is no statute of limitations on an unfiled Form 5472.
 Under IRC section 6501(c)(8), the assessment period for the entire return stays open and does not begin until the required form is filed.
 A year missed in 2015 can be penalized in 2026.